11 Easy Steps to Install a Solar Tube

 11. Test your solar tube and correct any defects

-Congratulations- you just completed installing your solar tube!
+Congratulations – you just completed installing your solar tube!
 Now, it’s time to correct any defects that you may find in your system.
 Check if every part of the system is working correctly.

 Test whether your unit’s light is bright enough to light up your house as you initially projected.
 Switch off all electric lights and close the windows during the day to see how the two lights compare.
 If the light is too low, you might want to add a few more solar tubes to your lighting system.

 Expect the unit to be a little dimmer for the first few weeks after installation.
-Humid air and dust blocks light and sometimes reflect it away.
+Humid air and dust block light and sometimes reflect it away.
 Over some time, the solar tube will automatically remove the impurities through the flashing insulator.

 Leave a Comment